-Alberta Data Partnerships (ADP) in collaboration with the Government of Alberta have developed Open Data Areas Alberta (ODAA), and will provide pre-commercialization funding for SMEs to support the goals of industry and government.
+Alberta Data Partnerships (ADP) in collaboration with the Government of Alberta have developed Open Data Areas Alberta (ODAA), and has provided pre-commercialization funding for SMEs to support the goals of industry and government.
 The Open Data Areas are representative of provincial (and global) land cover types and encompass a range of recreational, commercial, and industrial activities.

 ADP would like to thank our government and commercial data partners for supporting ODAA, and providing Albertans with this one-of-a-kind opportunity.

 Government of Alberta: Alberta Economic Development and Trade provided funding, Alberta Environment and Parks provided support for data collection and project administration, and Alberta Open Government Program provided the licence that was adopted by Open Data Areas Alberta.

 Incite provided marketing, communications, and web development support.

 By using any of the cost free ODAA data you are agreeing to the conditions of the ODAA Data User Licence.
 It outlines the few terms and conditions that must be upheld.
 Download and read the full licence here.

 Users must attribute their sources and when possible, link back to the User Licence.
 There are a few minor restrictions that this licence does not grant access to, such as the names, crests, logos, or other official symbols of the Information Providers.
 Lastly, this data is licensed as is.

 All Open Data Areas Alberta data providers must complete and return the licence agreement prior to posting data.
 Learn more about becoming a data provider.